-Management: How to reconcile high standards and benevolence?
+Management: How to reconcile requirement and benevolence?

 6/10/2022